Create Engaging Content

 • Add call to action elements

-• Include engaging forms
+• Include engaging forms and tools

 • Diversify your content